Coffee blog

 Why water matters

+Coffee is 99% water, and water plays an extremely important role in how flavor is extracted from our ground coffee.
+In general, one of the most important things to pay attention to after choosing the coffee itself is the water you brew it with.
 Bad water can ruin even very good and expensive coffee.
 Good water, on the other hand, can help bring out flavors and aromas even from fairly average coffee that would be hard to extract with mediocre water.

 How it works